DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

-of deadly drone attacks in Syria, to the disappearance of 43 Mexican students, to the ecocide in Indonesia.[^14chapter14_27] The data sources that Forensic Architecture relies upon to fuel its investigation are of varied nature---from satellite images, to publicly available data and media produced by the communities involved in the events under scrutiny.
+of deadly drone attacks in Syria, to the disappearance of 43 Mexican students, to the ecocide in Indonesia.[^14chapter14_27] The data sources that Forensic Architecture relies upon to fuel its investigation are of varied nature - from satellite images, to publicly available data and media produced by the communities involved in the events under scrutiny.

 The 'Left to Die Boat', a project by *Forensic Oceanography,* is a good